Huntington Station Grand Jury Lawyer

 Grand Jury

 When most New Yorkers hear the word “jury,” they imagine a group of men and women deciding whether a defendant is guilty in a criminal trial.
 That is actually a petit jury.
 In New York, a grand jury serves a different function.
-It is a larger group of jurors who decide whether there is cause to bring felony charges against a defendant.
+A grand jury investigation is a larger group of jurors who decide whether there is cause to bring felony charges against a defendant.
+In New York State, a grand jury’s principal function is a key part of the criminal justice system in many cases.

 Karpf Criminal Law can help anyone facing criminal indictment.
 We have deep familiarity with grand juries, and we can provide steady guidance during a stressful time.
-Call us to speak with a lawyer, (516) 650-5875.
-We can meet confidentially and address any questions you have about a sentence or investigation from officers.
+Call us to speak with a lawyer, (631) 424-6444 regarding your criminal investigation and criminal prosecution.
+We can meet confidentially and address any questions you have about a sentence or investigation from law enforcement officers from a federal grand jury subpoena.
+Your initial consultation with our Huntington Station criminal defense lawyer is fully confidential and carries no additional obligations.

 Why Grand Juries?